 In this Part —

-“associated revenue Act” has the same meaning as in the Commonwealth Act;
+associated revenue Act has the same meaning as in the Commonwealth Act;

-“Commonwealth-State offshore area” means the Commonwealth-State offshore area in respect of the State within the meaning of section 13 of the Commonwealth Act.
+Commonwealth-State offshore area means the Commonwealth-State offshore area in respect of the State within the meaning of section 13 of the Commonwealth Act.

 30. Minister as member of Joint Authority, or as Designated Authority